hakyimlab/TFXcan/enformer_predict/README.md

 This folder includes scripts used to make personalized, as well as, reference predictions using ENFORMER.

 ### Information
-[./scripts](./scripts/) contains code that runs ENFORMER on regions in a sequential manner.
+- [./scripts](./scripts/) contains code that runs ENFORMER on regions in a sequential manner.
-[./scripts-2](./scripts-2/) contains code that runs ENFORMER on batches.
+- [./scripts-2](./scripts-2/) contains code that runs ENFORMER on batches.

 ### Usage
-After updating the metadata json file (see below), simply call: python3 [./scripts/enformer-predict-personalized.py](./scripts/enformer-predict-personalized.py)
+After updating the metadata json file (see below), simply call: python3 [./scripts/enformer-predict-personalized.py](./scripts/enformer-predict-personalized.py) or `script-2/...`

 ### Parameters
 The following folders/files/changes are needed: